-Please avoid single use plastic and single serve packaging
+To protect the environment, please avoid single use plastic and single serve packaging.

 KITCHEN ORGANISATION WHILE AT CAMP

 If you have a parent who is used to cooking for lots of people and is a super organiser, this would be the perfect person to put in charge of your camp kitchen.